asktheo/NestboxesRungstedlund/README.md

 Rungstedlund is a small nature park in Rungsted on the east coast of Zealand.
 The park belongs to the museum og Karen Blixen, and has been under protection since the 1960's.

 In the park over 100 nestboxes is located.
 For many years, these nestboxes has been studied by registrering their content and ringing the chicks.
+A map of the nestboxes can be seen [here](Fuglereservatet_redekasser.pdf)

 However, it is a logistical nightmare to know when to check a box, since it depends on whatever was in the box last.